Orion98MC/MCCURLConnection/README.md

 You may set few global settings like:

-* An Application-wide Authentication delegate (since authentication is most likely to be an application wide concern)
+* An Application-wide Authentication delegate (since authentication is most likely to be an application-wide concern)
 * An application-wide onRequest callback, useful for setting the network activity indicator for example
-* Set whether the class should forbid ongoing duplicate resource request (Example: forbid multiple HTTP GET of the same URL)
+* Set whether the class should forbid ongoing duplicate resource request (Example: forbid multiple enqueued HTTP GET of the same URL)

 ## Usage